 The curriculum builds from the basics of DC and AC circuit analysis, electronic devices, and digital signal processing through more advanced course work in electronic amplifiers, industrial instrumentation, microprocessor interfacing, PLC wiring and programming, motors and controls, designing and installing networked computer systems, and telecommunications.

 Students completing the degree program can become certified engineering technicians by passing the NICET exam.
 Those completing the networking component of the curriculum may sit for the Cisco Certified Network Associate (CCNA) exam.

 The Electrical/Electronics Engineering Technology program is nationally recognized for its quality.
-It is a TAC/ABET accredited program (Technology Accreditation Commission of the Accreditation Board for Engineering and Technology, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012), phone 1-410-347-7700.
+It is a ETAC-ABET accredited program (Engineering Technology Accreditation Commission of the Accreditation Board for Engineering and Technology, 415 North Charles Street, Baltimore, MD 21201, phone (410) 347-7700).